-Assurance Wireless, which is owned by Virgin Mobile, is a Lifeline provider.
-They offer several plans that are structured to address the different needs of government aid recipients.
+Assurance Wireless, owned by Virgin Mobile, is a Lifeline provider.
+They offer several plans structured to address the different needs of government aid recipients.
 As with all providers, from time to time, you may need an Assurance Wireless replacement phone.
-This may be due to loss, theft, or a simple Assurance Wireless phone upgrade.
-If you find yourself in need of an improved mobile phone from these guys, here are the things you need to know.
+This may be due to loss, theft, or an Assurance Wireless phone upgrade.
+If you find yourself in need of an upgrade from these guys, here’s what you need to know.

 Assurance Wireless Phones

-Before we talk about upgrades, here are some basic information first about the assurance wireless compatible phones offers.
+Before we talk about upgrades, here’s some basic information about assurance wireless compatible phones.
 Take note that company policy may vary by state, and this includes the kind of phone you can use with your Assurance Wireless plan.

 As a general rule, new Assurance Wireless clients are given Android smartphones nowadays (iPhones are not supported.).
 Normally, your phone will be mailed to you.
 However, if you signed up for an Assurance Wireless plan through a representative from your community, you will get your phone through that representative, and that person will also help you activate the unit.

 Other Units Compatible with Assurance Wireless Accounts